hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They're dropped down areas, and crammed under doors,
 >
-> And ev'n sent to first and second floors;
+> And even sent to first and second floors;
 >
 > Each knocker's loaded-house by house he'll take,
 >